What are the biggest mistakes that people make with their estate planning?

 In total, Marie’s brother had about $500,000.00 in assets when he died, all of which are now part of her estate.

-But remember, Marie has no Will.
-Her son Jacob, her only local child, hires a lawyer, pays the fees and files with the court to probate his mother’s estate, which now includes Marie’s inheritance from her brother.
+Remember, Marie has no Will.
+Her son Jacob, her only local child, hires a lawyer, pays the fees, and files with the court to probate his mother’s estate, which now includes Marie’s inheritance from her brother.
 Jacob thinks his mom would be comforted to know he would now get reimbursed for what he had to spend from his own pocket on her care.
 He has his own kids after all, and that money belongs to them.
 He kept track, and it was almost one hundred thousand dollars spent from his own pockets.
-He hoped that maybe there would be enough to pay him back for the time he spent providing care because he did quit his job in the end, he had no choice, and he lost a year’s pay, and has to start all over again trying to find a job.
+He hoped that maybe there would be enough to pay him back for the time he spent providing care because he did quit his job in the end, he had no choice, and he lost a year’s pay and has to start all over again trying to find a job.

 Jacob thanks God for Marie’s brother, because that money can reimburse him, for providing the care that he did, and help with some of the lost income.
 Or so he thinks.